 Pricing: Free for personal use; developers of commercially-released games or applications will split gross revenues on an 88% (developer) - 12% (store) basis.

 Popular Unreal Engine games: Fortnite Battle Royale, WWE Immortals,2

 Supported Platforms: iOS, Android, BlackBerry, Windows, Mac, Linux, PlayStation, Nintendo, and more

-Godot is a fast-growing game engine offering a massive set of common tools for building 2D and 3D games so creators can “focus on making (your) game without reinventing the wheel,” as claimed in their website.
+Godot is a fast-growing game engine offering a massive set of common tools for 2D and 3D game development so creators can “focus on making (your) game without reinventing the wheel,” as claimed in their website.

 Lastly, Godot has a remarkably active community that’s constantly fixing bugs and developing features, which is a good indicator that you can always find someone in the community to help you with your project-specific questions.